top of page

 Understanding Exit Strategy in the Regulatory Context

 Regulators cannot stress enough the importance of preparedness and resilience in the face of third-party failures or exits, with a clear focus on ensuring that such events do not disrupt critical financial services.
+They also emphasise the need for comprehensive vendor risk management and vendor risk assessment processes.
 By mandating detailed planning, testing, and oversight, they aim to safeguard the continuity of these services, thus protecting consumers, ensuring market stability, and maintaining the integrity of the financial system.

 Operational Resilience Regulatory Requirements